 - In the VBLextra a transfer of pension capital values may be possible.
 But each transfer has to be handled carefully and individually, since there is neither a European nor a German law which regulates cross-border transfers of pension capital values.

 Detailed information on the German Pension Landscape and matters concerning pension entitlements, pension contributions and benefits.
-After selecting your employer and your target group you will find your relevant FAQs in the Pension ABCs.

 - Pension entitlements in the German statutory pension scheme